swiftly-solution/documentation/src/docs/scripting/events/gameevents/onteamchangepending.md

 ---

 # OnTeamchangePending
-This event is triggered when teamchange_pending is triggered
+This event is triggered when teamchange_pending is triggered.
 ::: tabs
 @tab Lua
 ```lua